 Mr. Schaffer received his B.A. degree summa cum laude from Harvard College and his J.D. degree magna cum laude from Harvard Law School, where he was an editor of the Harvard Law Review.
 Following law school, he clerked for the Honorable Francis L. Van Dusen, Circuit Judge on the U.S. Court of Appeals for the Third Circuit.

-He was appointed by Mayor de Blasio on March 1, 2017 to serve the remainder of a 5-year term as chair ending on November 30, 2018.
+He was appointed by Mayor de Blasio on March 1, 2017, to serve the remainder of a 5-year term as chair ending on November 30, 2018.
 He was reappointed by Mayor de Blasio and his term will end on November 30, 2023.

 Gregory T. Camp